valespring/place-framework/README.md

 ## Implementation

-BOLT is meant to be utilized with a task runner of your choice by lieu of the `includePaths` option in any of the SASS libraries (e.g `gulp-sass`).
+BOLT is meant to be utilized with a task runner of your choice (Gulp, Grunt, Webpack etc.) by lieu of the `includePaths` option in any of the SASS libraries (e.g `gulp-sass`).
 Include the path in your task before final compilation output.

 ## Ethos

 ### Placeholders

 BOLT is built pretty much entirely on placeholder classes.
 This allows us to `@extend` such classes to, of course, create our utility classes, while also giving us the flexibility of extending the same class to a custom class name you define.
-This helps us avoid the constraints of a typical `@extend` use case, and keep our classes clean and concise.
+This helps us avoid the constraints of a typical `@extend` use case, and keep our classes isolated of any style creep.

 **Source:** [https://www.smashingmagazine.com/2015/05/extending-in-sass-without-mess/](https://www.smashingmagazine.com/2015/05/extending-in-sass-without-mess/)